kali/extropy/README.md

 payload must target the mongodb where the actual data lives. extropy will generate a database in it (called... "extropy") to store rules definitions and handle communication between the various proxy and workers of your system.
-You can use --extropy to specify an alternate location (it can be an entirely separate server)
+You can use --extropy to specify an alternate location (it can actually be an entirely separate server).

 From this point, you should always connect to mongodb through the proxy.
 Let's start by populating our blog database: